spack/spack/lib/spack/docs/binary_caches.rst

 .. _binary_caches:

-Binary caches
+Build caches
 ============================

-.. warning:: The feature of binary caches is still experimental
+.. warning:: The feature of build caches is still evolving over time.
-             and chosen conventions still may evolve over time.

 Some sites may encourage users to set up their own test environments before carrying out central installations, or some users prefer to set